Conference FAQ (Frequently Asked Questions)

 A: We encourage everyone to register sooner than later as some activities have a limited capacity and will sell out well before the conference.

-Unlike some other conferences, this conference is entirely self-funded, meaning early registration helps pay for the cost of the conference.
-If everyone registers late and/or just shows up at the door, it makes planning for a conference much more difficult to coordinate and budget.
+This stake sponsored conference is entirely self-funded this year by Mission Viejo stake, meaning early registration helps pay for the deposits required to get this conference off the ground and helps us plan more accurately for numbers with catering.
+If everyone registers late and/or just shows up at the door, it makes planning food especially for a conference much more difficult to coordinate and budget.

 Q: What’s the dress code for this conference?

-A: If you are attending the temple on Thursday night in San Diego, it’s Sunday attire, Templeside is business, business casual, or church dress. as many come right from work to this event.
-Friday morning activities, casual or athletic wear.
-At the Friday Beach party, please modest beach attire, LDS Standards.
-For Friday evening it will be Dress to Impress.
+A: You will need Sunday attire, Templeside devotional is business, business casual, or church dress. as many come right from work to this event.
+Friday morning activities, casual or athletic wear or perhaps Saturday activities.
+At the Friday Beach party, modest beach attire, LDS Standards.
+For the evening dances they tend to be dress to impress (but not semi-formal).
+Saturday workshops is a casual dress event, “smart casual”.

-For any outdoor event, it can still get a little chilly in the evening, even in July, so bring a light jacket, sweater, etc just in case.
+For any outdoor event, it can still get a little chilly in the evening, even in July, so bring layers just in case.

 Q: How do I register?

-A: It’s best to online on the Registration Page.
-Or you can pay at the door.
+A: It’s best to pay online so you get your preprinted on the Registration Page Or you can pay at the door.